Is Tax Time the Right Time to Think About Retirement Savings?

 Tax time is here and for many this presents an opportunity to assess if there are opportunities to reduce taxes.
 Let’s start with your retirement savings.
 If saving more for retirement is on your list of goals, right now is a particularly good time to put that thought into action.

-And that’s because you can attribute any contribution you make to a Traditional IRA before April 15, to the 2020 tax year.
+And that’s because you can attribute any contribution you make to a Traditional IRA before April 15, to the previous tax year.

-Put another way, when you complete your tax return for 2020, you may be able to deduct from your income a contribution made now, lowering the amount of taxes you owe.
+Put another way, when you complete your tax return for the past year, you may be able to deduct from your income a contribution made now, lowering the amount of taxes you owe.

 Contribution Limits